St.Matthew’s CE (Aided) Primary School Committees and structure September 2018 - September 19

 Foundation (Cornerstones ) Curriculum Mrs K Kandola Miss S Steventon

-SEN Mrs H Cooper Mrs R. Wilson
+SEND Mrs H Cooper Mrs R. Wilson

 Teaching and Learning Mrs K Kandola Miss T. Cartwright